Enum LockTime

 This function is useful when checking sequence values against a lock, first one checks the

-sequence represents a relative lock time by converting to LockTime
+sequence represents a relative lock time by converting to LockTime then use this function

-to see if satisfaction of the newly created lock time would imply satisfaction of self
+to see if satisfaction of the newly created lock time would imply satisfaction of self.

-Can also be used to remove the smaller value of two OP_CHECKSEQUENCEVERIFY
+Can also be used to remove the smaller value of two OP_CHECKSEQUENCEVERIFY operations

 within one branch of the script.